RetroCrisis/Retro-Crisis-GDV-NTSC/README.md

 Follow this link for more information about the Guest Advanced shader:
 [https://forums.libretro.com/t/new-crt-shader-from-guest-crt-guest-advanced-updates/25444]

+Displays used when configuring presets:
+2024/01/27 - Presets are configured in sRGB at 4K display resolution on a 65" OLED display.
-Please note, all the presets were configured in sRGB at 4K display resolution on a 20" screen.
-Presets could potentially look worse on larger screens in some instances.
+2023/09/21 - Presets were configured in sRGB at 4K display resolution on a 20" LED display.

 Installation guide video:
 [https://youtu.be/G42g23ONYsI]